Origin of the Romanians: Historic background

 Three major ethnic groups – the Dacians, Illyrians and Thracians – inhabited the northern regions of Southeastern Europe in Antiquity.
 Modern knowledge of their languages is based on limited evidence (primarily on proper names), making all scholarly theories proposing a strong relationship between the three languages or between Thracian and Dacian speculative.

 The Illyrians were the first to be conquered by the Romans, who organized their territory into the province of Illyricum around 60 BC.
 In the lands inhabited by Thracians, the Romans set up the province of Moesia in 6 AD, and Thracia forty years later.
 The territory between the Lower Danube and the Black Sea (now Dobruja in Romania and Bulgaria) was attached to Moesia in 46.

 The Romans annihilated the Dacian kingdom to the north of the Lower Danube under Emperor Trajan in 106.
 Its western territories were organized into the province of Dacia (or "Dacia Traiana"), but Maramureș and further regions inhabited by the Costoboci, Bastarnae and other tribes remained free of Roman rule.
 The Romans officially abandoned Dacia under Emperor Aurelian (r.
 270–275).
-The presence of a primarily Latin-speaking population in the former province after the legions and imperial administration had been withdrawn is the core of the debate between scholars who support the continuity theory and their opponents.

 Along with the abandonment of Dacia, Aurelian organized a new province bearing the same name ("Dacia Aureliana") south of the Lower Danube.
 Roman forts were erected north of the river in the 320s, but the river became the boundary between the empire and the Goths in the 360s.
 Meanwhile, from 313 under the Edict of Milan, the Roman Empire began to transform itself into a Christian state.
 Roman emperors supported Christian missionaries in the north-Danubian territories which were dominated by the Goths from the 340s.

 The Huns destroyed all these territories between 376 and 406, but their empire also collapsed in 453.
 Thereafter the Gepids exercised control over Banat, Crișana, and Transylvania.
 The Bulgars, Antes, Sclavenes and other tribes made frequent raids across the Lower Danube against the Balkans in the 6th century.
 The Roman Empire revived under Emperor Justinian I (r.
 527–565), but the Avars, who had subjugated the Gepids, invaded the Balkans from the 580s.
 In 30 years all Roman troops were withdrawn from the peninsula, where only Dyrrhachium, Thessaloniki and a few other towns remained under Roman rule.